bullet-db/bullet-bql/README.md

 >BQL is a SQL-like query language specifically designed for the [Bullet](https://bullet-db.github.io/) query engine, which provides an easy-to-use yet powerful interactive SQL-like interface.

 This project contains a BQL parser built in [ANTLR 4](http://www.antlr.org/).
-A BQL query will be parsed, classified, validated and extracted to a [Bullet](https://bullet-db.github.io/) Query or [Bullet JSON](https://bullet-db.github.io/ws/api/).
+A BQL query will be parsed, classified, validated and extracted to a [Bullet](https://bullet-db.github.io/) Query.

 ## Table of Contents